Superhuman: Art

 In 1979, the British artist Nicholas Treadwell wrote a book entitled Superhumanism, followed by Superhumanism 2 in 1982.
-Treadwell defined his movement as "the first people's art movement – a movement, first and foremost, inspired by life, as opposed to inspired by art.
+Treadwell defined his movement as "the first people's art movement—a movement, first and foremost, inspired by life, as opposed to inspired by art.
 It is a movement of art by the people, for the people, and about the people.
 It is about tolerance and human understanding.
-Initially, a superhumanist work will move you to feel – to laugh, to cry, to shudder, to be overwhelmed with compassion.
+Initially, a superhumanist work will move you to feel—to laugh, to cry, to shudder, to be overwhelmed with compassion.
 They do not include any aesthetic gesture to distract from the vivid nature of the image.
 A superhumanist work will take a down to earth subject, and use original technical means to exaggerate it, achieving an over-the-top impact of its humanist theme".
 Treadwell used this art movement to emphasize the connection between mundane nature of humans, and the superior characteristics that exist in that simplicity.

 Documentaries

-Stan Lee's Superhumans was a television show devoted to finding people around the world who exhibit abilities that exceed normal human capabilities.
-The most flexible man in the world, is an example of a superhuman who travels the world finding physical and mental feats that expand the realm of what humans can do.
+Stan Lee's Superhumans is a television show devoted to finding people around the world who exhibit abilities that exceed normal human capabilities.
+Daniel Browning Smith, the most flexible man in the world, is an example of a superhuman who travels the world finding physical and mental feats that expand the realm of what humans can do.

 Human Body: Pushing the Limits is a Discovery Channel show that explains what happens to people's strength, sight, brainpower, and sensing abilities when placed under extreme stress.
 These circumstances can lead to short-term superhuman abilities, which allow people to excel in advanced, or impossible tasks.

 How to Be Superhuman is a podcast series by Red Bull about people who have gone close to the limits of human endurance.
 The host Rob Pope, who was described as the "real life Forrest Gump" after running across the United States five times, interviews people who have achieved "superhuman" feats, such as Mark Beaumont, who cycled around the world in 78 days, and Diana Nyad, who completed a 110-mile swim from Cuba to Florida without a shark cage at the age of 64.